 Presentations (in French only):

-Good neighbours committees will be created in 2018, immediately following the public information session that will be held before the work gets under way.
-The committees will give Pie-IX Boulevard residents a chance to meet periodically during the work in order to receive up-to-date information and discuss their concerns.
-This ongoing cooperation is aimed at minimizing or avoiding negative impacts of the work on citizens and maximizing positive spin-offs.
+Good neighbours committees were formed.
+The committees give Pie-IX Boulevard residents a chance to meet periodically during the work to receive up-to-date information and share their concerns.
+This ongoing cooperation is aimed at minimizing or avoiding negative impacts of the work on citizens and maximizing positive benefits.